-- The appellant will present their case first followed by the management representative. - The management representative, the appellant and his/her representative will then withdraw.
-The Sub-committee will then deliberate in private in the presence of officer/s appointed to assist them. - If the Sub-committee can reach a decision on the day, both parties will be called back in and advised of the outcome. - If the Sub-committee are unable to make a decision on the day, they should advise the hearing that the outcome will be delivered in writing. within 14 calendar days of the date of the hearing.
+• The appellant will present their case first followed by the management representative.

+- The management representative, the appellant and his/her representative will then withdraw.
+The Appeals Panel will then deliberate in private in the presence of officer/s appointed to assist them. - If the Appeals Panel can reach a decision on the day, both parties will be called back in and advised of the outcome. - If the Appeals Panel is unable to make a decision on the day, they should advise the hearing that the outcome will be delivered in writing within 14 calendar days of the date of the hearing.

-Under the Scheme of Delegation to Committees, the Sub-committee is authorised to:
+Under the Code of Corporate Governance, the Appeals Panel is authorised to:

-- Uphold the appeal in full and reinstate the employee from the date of their dismissal. - Uphold the appeal in part reinstating the employee but specifying certain conditions to their decision e.g. issue a final written warning, unpaid suspension. - Uphold the previous disciplinary decision of dismissal.
+- uphold the appeal in full and reinstate the employee from the date of their dismissal - uphold the appeal in part reinstating the employee but specifying certain conditions to their decision eg issue a final written warning, unpaid suspension - uphold the previous disciplinary decision of dismissal.